Re-writing Civics to 4.0: connecting students to institutions in the digital age

 Civics 4.0 approach:

-NEXUS will focus on liquid democracy, participatory budgeting, e-government platforms, and the use of crowdsourcing in law-making, linking those practices with students.
+NEXUS focuses on liquid democracy, participatory budgeting, e-government platforms, and the use of crowdsourcing in law-making, linking those practices with students.
 The project innovates the approach to education for democratic citizenship by engaging students in a cycle of research, action, and reflection about problems they care about.
-This will be carried out in three steps:
+This has been carried out in three steps:

 As an outcome of these activities, educators will be enabled to put students at the heart of civic education by providing them with the opportunity to connect with decision-makers and influence policy-making through digital tools.